 Out of 1600 Kms.
 Length of Coastal line of Gujarat the coastal belt of Bhavnagar District blessed with 152 Kms.
 There are 4 ports in the Bhavnagar District, 2 cargo ports and 2 fisheries ports.

 Fisheries (Fisheries department)

-There are 16 fishing villages.
-Entire Coastal area is active in fishing activity.
+There are total 11 fishing centers.
+Most of Coastal area is active in fishing activity.